What Are Photoshop Actions?

 A Photoshop ACTION is a single list of recorded tasks.

 A Photoshop ACTION SET is a collection of one of more Photoshop Actions.
-Sets, like folders, allow you to keep your actions organised.
+Sets, like folders or groups, allow you to keep your actions organised.

 For example, Colour Harmony by Kelly Brown, shown in the video above, is an Action Set, which contains 10 different colour toning Actions.